 In 2013 I took a long hiatus to look after my son, who was not well and only now do I find myself with enough space, both in my head and in my diary, to return to knitting in a more concerted and serious manner.

 I hope you enjoy making my designs.
-Please, also check the brand new Stitchville knitting retreat in the Ascog House on the Isle of Bute in Scotland, coming up in March of 2018.
+Please, also check the brand new Stitchville knitting retreat at the Castle of Park in Scotland, coming up in February of 2019.
+There are also residential weekend workshops available: one at the Woodspring Priory and another at the Woodsford Castle.

 See you around.